Headless Browser Hacks

 Appearing to be Less Headless

-There are other settings that can be applied to make the browser less likely to be flagged as automated.
-You’ll need to apply some trial and error to see which (if any) of these are effective.
+There are other settings which can be applied to make the browser less likely to be flagged as automated.
+You’ll need to use trial and error to see which (if any) of these are effective.

 With Selenium: